 Mr. Certilman began his practice as a domestic and international arbitrator in 1988 upon joining the Commercial Roster of Neutrals of the American Arbitration Association.
 He is a member of its commercial large and complex case panel as well as its M&A panel, technology panel and Roster of Mediators.
-Through the AAA, other ADR administering organizations and on an ad hoc basis, he hears cases as chair, tribunal member and sole arbitrator under the rules of various domestic and international arbitral bodies and the laws of various nations in a wide range of legal areas including technology, IT and business process outsourcing, general corporate and commercial law, trademarks, copyrights, licensing, telecommunications, biotech and medical device software, publishing, marketing and manufacturing disputes, corporate transactions and finance, investor and investment disputes, franchises, real estate, employment, construction, securities, trusts and estates and torts.
+Through the AAA, other ADR administering organizations and on an ad hoc basis, he has served in mnore than 250 cases as chair, tribunal member and sole arbitrator under the rules of various domestic and international arbitral bodies and the laws of various nations in a wide range of legal areas including technology, IT and business process outsourcing, general corporate and commercial law, trademarks, copyrights, licensing, telecommunications, biotech and medical device software, publishing, marketing and manufacturing disputes, corporate transactions and finance, investor and investment disputes, franchises, real estate, employment, construction, securities, trusts and estates and torts.

 The honor of being asked to assist parties with the resolution of their commercial disputes is a responsibility which Mr. Certilman treats with great respect.
 In his service as an arbitrator, Mr. Certilman remains highly aware of the reasons why parties choose arbitration and devotes care and attention to the traditional arbitration values of speed, cost-efficiency and thoughtfulness.
 Working with the parties to create a case management process which is appropriate to their needs, he takes great pride in his process management skills and regularly brings in new ideas through continuing education.
 Mr. Certilman is highly focused on using the case management process to achieve a balanced, fair and efficient resolution process and is committed to ensuring that in accepting cases he is available to the parties to schedule their matter without delay and with his full attention.